pulumi/pulumi/docs/design/tools.md

 A workspace is a root directory on the filesystem that helps to organize many stacks, shared settings among them (like shared cluster definitions, dependencies, etc).
-The root of a workspace is identified by the presence of a `Nutspace.yaml` (or `.json`) file, containing all of the relevant metadata.
+The root of a workspace is identified by the presence of a `Cocospace.yaml` (or `.json`) file, containing all of the relevant metadata.
 The workspace metadata goes here because stack definitions are generally agnostic to it.
-In addition to this, there will be an optional `.Nuts` directory that contains all of the downloaded dependencies.
+In addition to this, there will be an optional `.nuts/` directory underneath `.coconut/` that contains all of the downloaded dependencies.

 For example, let's say we have two Stacks, `db` and `webapp`; a reasonable workspace structure might be:

-    .Nuts/
+    .coconut/
+        .nuts/
             ...
     db/
-        Nut.yaml
+        Coconut.yaml
     webapp/
-        Nut.yaml
-    Nutspace.yaml
+        Coconut.yaml
+    Cocospace.yaml

 For convenience, the home directory `~` can also be its own workspace with identical structure, for settings and dependencies that are shared by all other workspaces on the machine.